 Soccer Patterns - Continued

-Now that we’ve discussed the importance of running through game-like patterns on the previous page, here are some handy drills, patterns, and tips you can put into practice.
+Now that we’ve discussed the importance of running through game-like soccer patterns on the previous page, here are some useful drills, patterns, and tips you can put into practice on the soccer field.

 However, the idea is to get creative, and add in a variety of passing movements and runs that players might make in a real game.
 Start by putting rules in place, such as the players have to play with just two touches and they must do one wall pass before they can score, and then progress to where the players are coming up with their own patterns and ideas for when they can go to goal.